docker/docs/docker-hub/onboard-business.md

 - [Consolidate a repository](../docker-hub/repos/index.md/#consolidating-a-repository) from your personal account to your organization.
 - Create [teams](../docker-hub/orgs.md/#create-a-team) and configure [repository permissions](../docker-hub/orgs.md/#configure-repository-permissions).
 - Configure [Hardened Docker Desktop](../desktop/hardened-desktop/index.md) to improve your organization’s security posture for containerized development.
 Hardened Docker Desktop includes:
-   - [Settings Management](../desktop/hardened-desktop/settings-management/index.md) to control Docker Desktop settings on your members machines.
+   - [Settings Management](../desktop/hardened-desktop/settings-management/index.md), which helps you to confidently manage and control the usage of Docker Desktop within your organization.
+   - [Enhanced Container Isolation](../desktop/hardened-desktop/enhanced-container-isolation/index.md), a setting that instantly enhances security by preventing containers from running as root in Docker Desktop’s Linux VM.
-   - [Image Access Management](../docker-hub/image-access-management.md/) to control which images your members can access.
+   - [Image Access Management](../docker-hub/image-access-management.md/), which gives you control over which images developers can pull from Docker Hub.
-   - [Registry Access Management](../docker-hub/registry-access-management.md/) to control which registries your members can access.
+   - [Registry Access Management](../docker-hub/registry-access-management.md/), which allows you to control the registries developers can access.

 Your Docker Business subscription provides many more additional features.
 [Learn more](../subscription/index.md).